andrewctam/evaluate-my-prof/README.md

 # Evaluate my Professor

-A basic frontend for a Rate My Professor clone.
-I made this for a technical communications class to demo my group's final project.
+A basic frontend for a Rate My Professor clone, used for the CSE 300 final project demo.

 ## Running
 ```shell